AaravMohanty/CS180GroupProject/README.md

 Relationship to other classes:
 Implements the runnable interface and communicates with the client class to receive and send information.

+## Server Interface

+Functionality:
+Defines the methods used in the Server class.

 ## Client Class